 This standardised methodological report contains all the elements that are considered to be the "User-oriented quality report" for this operation.

 Quality assurance framework for the INE statistics is based on the ESSCoP, the European Statistics Code of Practice made by EUROSTAT.
 The ESSCoP is made up of 16 principles, gathered in three areas: Institutional Environment, Processes and Products.
 Each principle is associated with some indicators which make possible to measure it.
 In order to evaluate quality, EUROSTAT provides different tools: the indicators mentioned above, Self-assessment based on the DESAP model, peer review, user satisfaction surveys and other proceedings for evaluation.

 The preparation process for this statistic has established controls to detect and correct errors in order to guarantee its quality.

 As well as the controls recommended by the European body, the final stage includes other internal controls that allow for the guarantee of a final product of sufficient quality.

-Regulation 275/2010 of the Commission establishes that the Commission should evaluate the data sent by the different Member States for the statistics of SBS Regulation (EC) No 295/2008, according to the quality criteria outlined in article 12, section 1 of Regulation (EC) No 223/2009 of the European Parliament and the Council, namely: relevance, accuracy, timeliness, punctuality, accessibility, clarity, comparability and coherence.
+Commission Regulation 275/2010 establishes the elements for the evaluation of the data series sent to Eurostat by the different member states for structural business statistics, based on the quality criteria listed in article 12, paragraph 1 , of Regulation (EC) No. 223/2009 of the European Parliament and of the Council, namely: relevance, precision, timeliness, punctuality, accessibility, clarity, comparability and coherence.

 This statistic can be considered to be high quality, as a sufficiently representative sample is obtained from the target population for each stratum of activity and company size.
 Furthermore, the data are subjected to adjustment criteria and year-to-year checks, as well as comparisons with data from administrative registers, and those provided in the business register.